gatsby-uc/gatsby-source-strapi/README.md

 Source plugin for pulling documents into Gatsby from a Strapi API.

-> **WARNING**: This is the README for v1.0.0-alpha.0 make sure to install it with @alpha to try it out.
+> **WARNING**: This is the README for v1.0.0 which is in `alpha` version for now.
+Make sure to install it with @alpha to try it out.
 It's designed to be used with Gatsby v3.

 ## Install